sargonxg/goof_final/README.md

-# RAG Streamlit UI – Multi‑PDF Upload & Query
+# RAG Streamlit UI – Multi-PDF Upload & Query (Flat Layout)

 This repo provides a Streamlit application to: